kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/15/re-cloudifying.md

 (Note to self: Test your restore-from-backup plan once in a while, dumbass.)

-So, fine, new plan: Create the new nano instance, then attach the old volume to it, then copy whatever is needed from that volume.
+So, fine, new plan: Create the new nano instance, attach the old volume to it, then copy whatever is needed from that volume.

 I also wanted my new setup to meet these requirements: